krishaaaaa123/Trading-System/README.md

 # Trading-System
-A trading system to buy items like: Refrigerator, Microwave, AC etc. is created with various functionalities.
+A trading system to buy items like:
+# Refrigerator :fridge:
+# Microwave :microwave:
+# AC :snowflake:
+# Washing Machine :washing_machine:
+is created with various functionalities.